piclas-framework/piclas/doc/userguide/030_features_models.md

 grid point at position $\boldsymbol{x}$ and the $n$-th particle at position $\boldsymbol{x}_{n}$ and
 $R$ is the cut-off radius.

+## Background Field \label{sec:superB}

+Certain application cases allow the utilization of a constant magnetic background field.
+The magnetic field resulting from certain types of coils and permanent magnets can be calculated during the initialization within PICLas or with the standalone tool **superB** (see Section \ref{sec:compileroptions} for compilation).

+WIP

 ## Direct Simulation Monte Carlo

 To enable the simulation with DSMC, an appropriate time discretization method including the DSMC module should be chosen before the code compilation.
 A stand-alone DSMC simulation can be enabled by compiling PICLas with the following parameter